-- 7.4.1 The laboratory shall protect all IUTs, SUTs, and test tools from modifications of any kind or unauthorized access. - 7.4.2 Cryptographic mechanisms utilized to protect information shall be FIPS 140-2 validated and operating in FIPS mode. - 7.4.3 When the IUT or SUT consists of software components, the laboratory shall ensure that a configuration management is in place to prevent inadvertent modifications.
+- 7.4.1 The laboratory shall protect all IUTs, SUTs, and test tools from modifications of any kind and from unauthorized access. - 7.4.2 Cryptographic mechanisms utilized to protect information shall be the applicable version of FIPS 140validated and operating in FIPS mode. - 7.4.3 When the IUT or SUT consists of software components, the laboratory shall ensure that configuration management is in place to prevent inadvertent modifications.
 This configuration management shall uniquely identify each IUT or SUT and control and document modifications to any of the software components.